Skip to content

 In a hurry?
 TL;DR

-• 1A phantasm is an apparition or a mental image appearing real, existing in perception.
+• 1A phantasm is a mental image or apparition that feels real but lacks physical substance, residing in perception.

 Why It Matters